 Sometimes a dividend is paid with additional stock rather than cash.
-Most of these stock dividends are nontaxable, and the holding period of the stock acquired as a dividend begins when the original stock, on which the dividend was paid, was acquired.
-The reason for this is because a stock dividend or a stock split does not increase the value of the company; rather, it decreases the value of each stock.
+Most of these stock dividends are nontaxable, and the holding period of the stock acquired as a dividend begins when the original stock, on which the dividend was paid, was acquired, because a stock dividend or a stock split does not increase the value of the company; rather, it decreases the value of each share.
 For this reason, the tax basis of the new stock is calculated thus:

 |Tax Basis of Each Share of Stock||=||Tax Basis of Original Stock |